mars-sim/mars-sim/README.md

 * Linux (cannot input text in text fields)

+## OS Environment Setup
+* Requires Java 8u77 or above
+* For Windows OS, may need to manually set up the following :
+  - Edit the `JAVA_HOME` and `PATH` in System's Environment Variables in Control Panel
+  - Set `JAVA_HOME` to a JRE or JDK's destination such as `C:\Program Files\Java\jre1.8.0_144` or `C:\Program Files\Java\jdk1.8.0_144`
+  - Add `%JAVA_HOME%;%JAVA_HOME%\bin;` to `PATH`

 ## Development Prerequisites
 If you would like to contribute to the project, see our [developer wiki](https://github.com/mars-sim/mars-sim/wiki/Development-Environment).
 We will help you and answer your questions in our new [Gitter chatroom](https://gitter.im/mokun/mars-sim).

-## Java Environment Setup
-* Windows
-  - Edit the `JAVA_HOME` and `PATH` in System's Environment Variables in Control Panel
-  - Set `JAVA_HOME` to a JRE or JDK's destination such as `C:\Program Files\Java\jre1.8.0_144` or `C:\Program Files\Java\jdk1.8.0_144`
-  - Add `%JAVA_HOME%;%JAVA_HOME%\bin;` to `PATH`

 ## Official Codebase